How infectious diseases are spread and simple and practical advice for preventing the spread of infection in the home and community

 (time during which an infected person can infect others)

 There is no evidence of person-to-person transmission.
-Infection with Murray Valley encephalitis confers life-long immunity.
+A person is immune for life after an infection with Murray Valley encephalitis virus.

 Treatment for Murray Valley encephalitis

-There is no specific treatment for Murray Valley encephalitis and no vaccine to prevent infection.
+There is no specific treatment for Murray Valley encephalitis.

 People who are diagnosed with Murray Valley encephalitis are usually very sick and require supportive care in hospital until they recover.